ngelx/resource_quotable/Readme.md

 # Check quota for 20 actions on resource for this user
 ResourceQuotable::ActionServices::CheckMultiple.call(user: user, resource: 'ResourceX', action: :create, amount: 20)
+# Increment 20 quota for actions on resource for this user
+ResourceQuotable::ActionServices::IncrementMultiple.call(user: user, resource: 'ResourceX', action: :create, amount: 20)

 # Reset.
 Probably a good idea to have a cron job that call this.
 ResourceQuotable::Reset::Any.call